YongBeomKim/YongBeomKim.github.io/_posts/2013-01-11-markup-html-tags-and-formatting.md

 This is a paragraph.
 It should not have any alignment of any kind.

 This is a paragraph.
-It should not have any alignment of any kind.
+It should not have any alignment of any kind.{: style="text-align: left;"}
-{: style="text-align: left;"}

 This is a paragraph.
-It should not have any alignment of any kind.
+It should not have any alignment of any kind.{: style="text-align: center;"}
-{: style="text-align: center;"}

 This is a paragraph.
-It should not have any alignment of any kind.
+It should not have any alignment of any kind.{: style="text-align: right;"}
-{: style="text-align: right;"}

 This is a paragraph.
-It should not have any alignment of any kind.
+It should not have any alignment of any kind.{: style="text-align: justify;"}
-{: style="text-align: justify;"}